Tesla: A guide from the original Roadster to today

 Most recently, Tesla admitted it is now targeting 2023 for the debut of the Gen. 2 Roadster, but that will only happen if the automaker doesn’t suffer long term effects of the global supply chain shortage, so that’s a big “if.”

-Whenever it does deliver, it is sure to turn heads.
+Whenever it does deliver, IF it does deliver… it is sure to turn heads.

 Tesla manufacturing facilities